 End the letter appropriately

-Towards the end of the letter, summarize points and state why you are recommending the volunteer.
+Toward the end, summarize the points and state why you are recommending the volunteer.
 On concluding the letter, ensure you sign off correctly, and then do not forget to include your contact details.

 Proofread